 The research area of stem cells and regenerative medicine is moving fast and often people are interested in finding out more about the work we do.

 CRM houses a small team of dedicated public engagement and communication specialists.
-Together with partners such as SSERC, patient organisations, research councils and museums the team organises activities for key audiences including teachers, patients, policymakers, journalists and other interested publics.
+Together with partners such as SSERC, patient organisations, research councils, schools and museums the team organises activities for key audiences including teachers, patients, policymakers, journalists and other interested publics.

 - Prof Clare Blackburn - Professor of Tissue Stem Cell Biology, academic lead for public engagement, and project coordinator for EuroStemCell

 - Dr Robin Morton – CRM Science communication manager

 - Dr Jan Barfoot - Public engagement manager EuroStemCell

 - Anna Couturier - Digital communications manager EuroStemCell